What is an ERISA Independent Fiduciary?

 On the other hand, a 3(16) Plan Administrator is responsible for the day-to-day operations of the plan, while reporting to the 402(a) Named Fiduciary.
 He or she is typically in charge of maintaining Plan Documents and filing the necessary paperwork with the DOL, but also assumes a lot of personal liability for the plan.

-Different types of ERISA Plan Fiduciaries, have differing levels of personal liability attached to each.
+To learn more about the different types of ERISA Plan Fiduciaries, and the level of personal liability attached to each: click here to learn more.

 Will I be personally held liable if my plan is out of compliance with ERISA?